wp-plugins/cpt-onomies/readme.txt

 1. Use your CPT-onomy just like any other taxonomy (refer to the [CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") for help)

 == Frequently Asked Questions ==

+= Why does CPT-onomies not work with all of the WordPress taxonomy functions? =

+Good question.
+While CPT-onomies strives to mimic taxonomy functionality as much as possible, CPT-onomies are not stored in the database in the same manner as taxonomies.
+The simplest answer to "Why not?" is that I believe my current method of *"not duplicating post information to resave as taxonomy information"* is in the best all-around interest of not only my plugin, but also your web site.
+With that said, I am constantly searching for new ways to "hook" into WordPress to improve CPT-onomy/taxonomy integration and, when impossible, will [continue to provide workarounds](http://rachelcarden.com/cpt-onomies/documentation/ "CPT-onomies Documentation").

+= How do I associate a CPT-onomy term with it's matching post? =

+Another good question, with a very simple answer: the term ID.
+CPT-onomies return the same information as taxonomies, including a term ID.
+A CPT-onomy term's term ID is the same as its post's post ID.

 = I'm not able to save my custom post type because the page keeps telling me "That post type name already exists." =